auoie/goVods/README.md

   This is better because `yt-dlp` is a much more thoroughly tested piece of software.
   It is likely to be faster and have more features such as pausing the download.
+  You could also use an application like MPV and VLC to view the video.

 ## Notes